Powder River Basin spot coal prices

 ILB (Illinois Basin) coal prices remained unchanged at $32.00 per short ton on a week-over-week basis.
 This represents a multiyear low.
 Located in Illinois, Ohio, and Western Kentucky, the ILM produces high-sulfur coal.
 Notably, ILB coal became competitive with coal from the neighboring Appalachian region.
 Power plants installed scrubbers to soak up sulfur, which contributes to acid rain.

 Peabody Energy, Natural Resources Partners (NRP), and Alliance Resource Partners (ARLP) are major players that operate in the region.
 Utilities (XLU) such as Southern Company (SO) and Tennessee Valley Authority use ILB coal.

 Coal prices in the Appalachian region

-During the week ending September 9, 2016, Central Appalachian coal prices came in at $40.00 per ton, as compared to $40.50 per ton at the end of the previous week.
-By comparison, North Appalachian coal prices remained at $42.35 per ton.
+During the week ended September 30, 2016, Central Appalachian coal prices came in at $40.20 per short ton, which is the same as the reading at the end of the previous week.
+Also, North Appalachian coal prices remained unchanged at $41.45 per short ton.

 The Appalachian region, which is located in the Eastern United States, is the oldest coal-producing region in the country.
 Of all the coal-producing regions, the Appalachian region is affected most by natural gas price movements.
 Because Appalachian coal prices are already down to marginal costs, they show a reduced correlation with natural gas prices.

 The Uinta Basin’s coal prices remained steady at $39.40 per short ton during the week ended September 30, 2016.